 DAS-40278-9 carries a single copy of the aad-1 gene.
 This gene encodes the AAD-1 protein, which is derived from the common soil bacterium Sphingobium herbicidovorans.
 The C+G content of the gene has been optimised for expression in plants.
+Additionally, an alanine codon has been added to encode an Nco1 restriction enzyme site spanning the ATG translational start codon, thereby facilitating subsequent cloning operations and optimising initiation of translation (Wright et al., 2009).
+This results in the addition of an alanine at position two of the protein.

 Expression of the aad-1 gene leads to tolerance to herbicides such as 2,4-D and AOPPs.
 The AAD-1 protein shares >99% homology with the Sphingobium herbicidovorans protein.